gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/api-fundamentals/web-apis.md

 ## Protocols <a href="#protocols-4" id="protocols-4"></a>

 APIs are often categorized by their architectural style or the application layer protocol they use to communicate over the network (e.g., an HTTP API).
-Protocol terminology is based on the layered networking model, which conceptualizes communication within and between computers at different levels of abstraction and with respect to different functionality.
-The transport layer and the application layer contain the protocols most relevant to web APIs.&#x20;
+Protocol terminology is based on the [layered networking model](https://www.quora.com/What-is-the-difference-between-HTTP-protocol-and-TCP-protocol/answer/Daniel-Miller-7?srid=nZLo), which conceptualizes communication within and between computers at different levels of abstraction and with respect to different functionality.
+The transport layer and the application layer contain the protocols most relevant to APIs.

-{% hint style="info" %}
-If you are unfamiliar with the layered networking model, we highly recommend reading [this excellent explanation](https://www.quora.com/What-is-the-difference-between-HTTP-protocol-and-TCP-protocol/answer/Daniel-Miller-7?srid=nZLo) before continuing.&#x20;
-{% endhint %}

 ### Transport layer